Respect cut-offs

 Run note visible

-Dispatch handoff prepared
+Dispatch next step prepared

 Use order examples where timing affects picking, loading and delivery decisions.